Small Dog Travel Guide: Flying, Driving and Staying Safe

 - These fees are per flight segment, not round trip

-- Most airlines limit 2-4 pets per cabin per flight — book early
+- Most airlines limit 2-4 pets per cabin per flight — book early and call to confirm availability

 - International flights may have different fees and requirements